 Having limited space in a garden does not automatically mean giving up a favorite spot by the water.
 The BIOTOP Natural Pool System works perfectly starting from a water surface area of 30 to 40 m².
 From there, the sky is the limit.
 Each Natural Pool is individually planned, and the optimal design is recommended depending on the amount of space available.
 A Living Pool require no plant filter of any kind to function, meaning that the size of your pool depends entirely on what you want and how much room you have in your garden.
 A Living Pool is often a more suitable choice for gardens, given the limited available space.

-The water in a BIOTOP Living Pool complies with all statutory hygiene regulations for private swimming pools.
+The water in a Biotop Living Pool complies with all statutory hygiene regulations for private swimming ponds.
 Although public pools are subject to stringent water hygiene requirements, that is not the case for private swimming pools.
 Nevertheless, you can rest assured that the water in your Living Pool will meet the same high quality standards.